Providing Quality Heirloom & Non-GMO Seeds Since 2012

 Approx. 60 Premium Seeds(100% Non-GMO, Heirloom)

-Shop the highest quality Hearts of Gold Melon seeds and reclaim the flavor of the classic American garden.
-Developed in the late 1890s, Hearts of Gold is the "Blue Ribbon Standard" for backyard cantaloupes, prized for its deep orange, thick-walled flesh and a cavity so small it’s practically bursting with fruit.
-While modern grocery store melons are bred for tough transit, this heirloom is the "Gourmet’s Choice"—bred purely for an incredible, honey-sweet flavor and a floral aroma that signals "summer is here" from across the yard.
+Shop the highest quality melon seeds hearts options to reclaim the flavor of a classic garden patch.
+Choosing our premium melon seeds hearts stock is an outstanding choice for producing an abundant and sweet backyard crop.
+Developed in the late 1890s, this variety is a true classic american cantaloupes legend, prized for its deep orange, thick-walled flesh and a cavity so small it’s practically bursting with fruit.
+While modern grocery store varieties are bred for tough transit, choosing our open-pollinated melon seeds hearts selection is the ultimate gourmet choice—bred purely for an incredible, honey-sweet flavor and a floral aroma that signals summer is here from across the yard.
+To verify that your summer vine patches are set up for a premium fruit payout, check out our Quick Growing Specifications below, or hop directly over to the official Old Farmer's Almanac Garden Guide.

-In the garden, Hearts of Gold is a vigorous and reliable producer, yielding 2 to 3-pound fruits that are perfectly sized for a single-serving breakfast bowl.
-It is the "Vining Victory" of the melon patch, featuring heavily netted rinds that protect the succulent "Gold" inside.
-Because it is a shorter-season variety compared to giant melons, it is an excellent "Northern Champion" for gardeners with shorter summers who still want that deep, sun-ripened sweetness.
-At The Seed Guy®, our seeds are tested for elite germination, ensuring you get a bountiful harvest of juicy melons that are firm, fragrant, and far superior to anything found on a supermarket shelf.
+In the garden, choosing our quality melon seeds hearts packets delivers a vigorous and reliable performer, yielding 2 to 3-pound fruits that are perfectly sized for a single-serving breakfast bowl.
+This intensely sweet orange flesh heirloom is a classic vining victory for the patch, meaning selecting these open-pollinated seeds ensures your backyard vine crops grow successfully all season long.
+Because it features beautiful heavily netted rinds that protect the succulent fruit inside, purchasing these premium stocks is an excellent choice for gardeners who want that deep, sun-ripened sweetness.
+At The Seed Guy®, our seeds are tested for elite germination, ensuring you get a bountiful harvest of juicy thick walled melons that are firm, fragrant, and far superior to anything found on a supermarket shelf.

 Why choose heirloom Hearts of Gold Melon Seeds?